bonitoo-io/virtual-device/README.md

 * `auth` - a configuration for simple authentication.
 To connect anonymously this property can be omitted, or the `username` can be left unset.
 It includes two fields.
   * `username`
   * `password` - currently stored in plain text.
+* `tls` - (Optional) if present instructs the broker to connect over TLS.
+   * `trustStore` - location of a JKS truststore containing a root certificate that can verify the certificate sent by the server.
+   * `trustPass` - password to the truststore.
+Can be set encrypted.
+Copy results from executing `mvn exec:java -Dmain.class="io.bonitoo.qa.util.EncryptPass"` into this field.

 ### Items